-[I or we, using family names or nicknames, referred to here in the plural as "we", "us" or "our"] have spent quite a bit of time thinking about how we want financial capital we have accumulated that we won't use or give away during our lifetimes to be made available to members of our family.
+As we have noted in a similar letter to [name of the current Beneficiary], the Trust's current Beneficiary, we have spent quite a bit of time thinking about how we want financial capital we have accumulated that we won't use or give away during our lifetimes to be made available to members of our family.
 Because our family is the most important part of our lives, it matters greatly to us that any planning we do that impacts the lives of our family members be as positive and meaningful as possible.